 The required outdoor cap part numbers are listed by unit size.
-Each kit includes the flue products outlet/combustion air inlet assembly.
+The venting kit must be furnished by the manufacturer in accordance with A.G.A./C.G.A. requirements.
+Each kit includes the flue products outlet/combustion air inlet assembly and gasket.